Missed or late cancelled appointments

 - A fee for missed or late cancelled private appointments is at the discretion of the dentist, and is based on the cost of the surgery time lost.

-- If patients fail to attend, or late cancel on 2 or more occasions within a 12 month period, the practice may withdraw their registration.
+- If patients fail to attend, or late cancel on 2 or more occasions within a 12 month period, the practice will offer no further appointments

 - This is in line with the NHS Choices website which states that “if you miss NHS appointments, your dentist can decide not to offer you treatment in the future”

 - Any patients that fails to attend a treatment appointment, will be managed as per the failed to return policy below.
 Patients must be given a “reasonable time period” for which to contact the practice to re-book the appointment.
-Patients will be contacted to try to arrange this appointment, as per the below policy.
+Patients will be contacted to try to arrange this appointment.
 Contact will be via phone.
 The maximum time allowed for this will be 2 months.

 - If the patient then attends for the treatment recommended, the fee for the band 2 or 3 treatment will be maintained, and no additional fee applies.